arcxp-ce-support/Fusion-Training-User-Stories/README.md

 7. Open the `content/sources` folder and create a new file called `content-api.js`

-8. Give you content source a schema name.
+8. Give your content source a schema name.
 For example:
 ```
 const schemaName = 'article';
 ```